oddcamp/frontend-manual/README.md

     </article>
     ```

-* Provide text for links, buttons and images otherwise screen readers will read full URLs for the users.
+* Provide text for links, buttons and images, otherwise screen readers will read full URLs for the users.
 Also use `[title]` attributes as hints for mouse users:

     ✅ DO:
     ```html